mediasuitenz/ember-sync/README.md

 ### Synchronization during download

-When doing `findQuery` or `find`, Ember Sync will automatically save the records found online in the offline store.
+When doing `query` or `find`, Ember Sync will automatically save the records found online in the offline store.

 ### Conflict resolution and how records are synchronized